 National insurance contributions are paid into a government fund from which state benefits such as a state pension, statutory sick pay, maternity leave and unemployment benefits are drawn.

 Having a National Insurance Number will ensure that you are recognised as a financial individual and ensure that you are supported if you cannot work in the future.
 It is important on an individual but it is also important on a collective level, as it helps to support those who cannot work.

 How do you apply for a National Insurance Number?

-You can apply for your National Insurance either by phone or visit the website of National Insurance and fill out a form, online.
+You can apply for your National Insurance either by phone or by visiting the official Gov.uk website and finding the National Insurance page and filling out a form online.
 The telephone number lines are 0800 141 2075 and the Text phone number is 0800 141 2438.
-You can apply between Mondays and Fridays between 8 am and 6 pm.
+You can apply from Monday to Friday between 8 am and 6 pm.

 Concerning your interview, Jobcentre Plus will write to you and ask you to attend an interview.
 In this interview, you will be asked about your occupational circumstances and the reason for applying for a National Insurance Number.